"What is the chief end of man?" The answer: "Man's chief end is to glorify God and to enjoy Him forever."

-To read the rest of the article you can click the button below.
+To read the rest of this article by The Theology of Work Project on calling and vocation, click the button below.

 In this article from IMB, Sebastian Traeger writes about workplace evangelism.
 Sometimes the idea can become romanticized in our minds and is something we say we will do in the future, but it actually begins now wherever we are.
 Traeger not only discusses this idea, but also gives four ways to provoke Gospel conversations with the people at work.